 .

-Note: savla.net and savla.su domains cannot be accessed from the Internet as those are advertised by an internal authoritative DNS server in savla.dev infrastructure — VPN access only.
+Note: vxn.net and vxn.su domains cannot be accessed from the Internet as those are advertised by an internal authoritative DNS server in vxn.dev infrastructure — VPN access only.
 Domains cannot be resolved even when connected to the dial-in server via modem, because that traffic is not routed to the intranet networks.
-Some domain may be available on the Internet, but is not connected to savla.dev organization, thus has been purchased by someone else (public vs. private DNS).
+Some domain may be available on the Internet, but is not connected to vxn.dev organization, thus has been purchased by someone else (public vs. private DNS).

 client configuration